 Today, with director, Grace Williams, community members, staff, volunteers, and AmeriCorps members, Big Laurel facilitates approximately 18 immersion trips and four summer camps annually.

 Big Laurel provides a space for celebration, reflection, and learning for many groups and individuals throughout the year.
 Big Laurel summer camps get kids outside and exploring a 400-acre environmental land trust in Central Appalachia, one of the most bio-diverse regions in the world.
+Through games, crafts, hiking, mountain biking, mentorship, guidance, and hands-on activities, participants discover the region’s rich natural heritage and create lasting memories.

 Sisters Gretchen Shaffer, Jeanne Laufersweiler, Kathleen O'Hagan, Mary Joyce Moeller, 2005.

-AmeriCorps Volunteers, Jacob Zondag and Grace Williams; former volunteer, Lydia Noyes; former director of Big Laurel, Ian Noyes, 2016.
+Former AmeriCorps Volunteers, Jacob Zondag and Grace Williams; former volunteer, Lydia Noyes; former director of Big Laurel, Ian Noyes, 2016.

 Director, Grace Williams; Big Laurel board member, Jacob Zondag; former AmeriCorps Volunteer, RJ Flinn; Mingo County teacher, Craig Hart, 2019.

-Through games, guidance, and hands-on activities, participants discover the region’s rich natural heritage and create lasting memories.
-By providing service immersions for high school and college students from across the US, Big Laurel hopes to open their eyes to some of the injustices in this world and the systems in place that make and keep people poor.
-We strive to share our understanding of the increasing divisions and inequalities manifested in many ways in Appalachia.
 Big Laurel's addiction recovery program hosts retreats and service trips intended to help build a healthy support system for people in recovery.
 Faith, action, commitment, time, and service are a few the necessary elements for initial recovery from addiction as well as continued sobriety.

 Garden class at Kermit Pk-8, 2019.